icareerclimber/source-code/content/howitworks/data-pipeline.md

 1. Collect more data.

-2. Identify new ways to group job titles.
+2. Identify new methods to group job titles.

-3. Identify new ways to parse degree from subject.
+3. Identify new methods to parse degree from subject.

-4. Group degree types into STEM or non-STEM.
+4. Categorize degrees as STEM or non-STEM.